 Legal advice has been received from the Local Government Association (LGA) which concludes that NHS Trusts and Foundations are not charities and therefore are not entitled to mandatory rating relief regardless of the precise use being made of the hereditament in question.
-The Council has received a small number of applications from health trusts for mandatory relief which have to date all been refused.
-However, if any applications were successful there would be a potential liability of approximately £0.860m with claims being backdated over seven years.
+A ruling in December 2019 decided that Foundation Trusts were not established for charitable purposes but in February 2020 a number of trusts applied for permission to appeal.
+If any applications were successful there would be a potential liability of approximately £0.570m with claims being backdated over nine years.
 The LGA are acting on behalf of Councils nationally in defending the current position on these applications.